naninovel/docs/docs/guide/resource-providers.md

 To expose an addressable asset to Naninovel without using editor menus, use a custom addressable group; group can have any name, except it can't start with the reserved "Naninovel" (otherwise, it'll be recognized as an auto-generated and will be cleared on build).
 Address of the exposed assets should start with "Naninovel/" and they should have a "Naninovel" label assigned.
 You can specify additional labels to filter the assets used by Naninovel via `Extra Labels` property in resource provider configuration menu.

-Addressable provider is only used in runtime builds and is disabled in editor by default.
-In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, enable it with `Allow Addressable In Editor` property in resource provider configuration menu.

 ::: tip EXAMPLE
 Check the [addressable sample](/guide/samples#addressable) on how to manually register Naninovel resources via addressable provider (without using resource editor menus) and serve the assets from a remote host.
 You may also find the Unity [learning materials](https://learn.unity.com/course/get-started-with-addressables) useful.
 :::